About StandardValidators

 TIME_PERIOD_VALIDATOR

-validator to ease time-based configurations, such as scheduling intervals, timeout duration, or delay periods.
+NiFi offers a build-in TIME_PERIOD_VALIDATOR validator to ease time-based configurations, such as scheduling intervals, timeout duration, or delay periods.

 See how to convert a validated time period into the desired time unit here.